 What’s the difference between fitness and physical well-being?

 While they may be related, fitness is a series of actions that can produce a specific result, while physical well-being is simply OK.

-In fact, fitness means something very different from the word “fit.”
+Fitness means something very different from the word “fit.”
 It describes those who have been trained to perform a task or those who are physically competent.
-Fit one simply means that their physical skills are adequate for the moment.
+Fit one means that their physical skills are adequate for the moment.